Klinik – Patient feedback regarding sub-tiles

 Dr Patrick Moore

-ATHENA STUDY
+ATHENA Study

 ATHENA (Amitriptyline for the prevention of post-herpetic neuralgia) is a trial involving adults who are 50 years or older and have just been diagnosed with shingles.
 The study is funded by NIHR Health Technology Assessment and being led by a team at Bristol University.